anusii/podnotes/README.md

 and called up the next time anyone of the family is at the shops, and much more.

-The current podnotes code base includes a lot of low level code that is being migrated to the [solidpod](https://github.com/anusii/solidpodq) package for [Flutter](https://pub.dev/packages/solidpod).
+The current notepod code base includes a lot of low level code that is being migrated to the [solidpod](https://github.com/anusii/solidpodq) package for [Flutter](https://pub.dev/packages/solidpod).
 Once migrated it will be